 In context messaging

-Including messaging next to your button can add more context and clarity on what is going to happen next and the actions the button will trigger.
+Including messaging next to your button can add more context and clarity about what's going to happen next and the actions that the button triggers.

-It is good to reassure users that your app won’t actually see or do any money transactions on their behalf and will never share anything private without their consent or being notified.
+Reassure your users that your app doesn't actually see or do any money transactions on their behalf and that it doesn't share anything private without their consent or being notified.

 We don’t share your money transaction history.